For Memory, 20, the issue of child marriage hits close to home.

 A huge victory for girls’ rights

-Without child marriage, girls can access their rights to a brighter future!
+Without child marriage, girls can realize their rights to decide their own futures.

 They will be better protected against sexual abuse, trafficking, and physical and emotional violence.
 In addition, the new laws will reduce teen pregnancies and the adolescent maternal mortality rate, enabling girls to stay in school – where they belong!